probmods/probmods2/exercises/inference-algorithms.md

 ### c)

 Now change the the inference *algorithm* (with the original model) to successfully trace the curves.
-What parameters did you try, and what worked best?
+What parameters worked best? *Why* does this inference algorithm work better than MH?

 HINT: you may want to explore HMC! start with the default parameters specified in the HMC [docs](https://webppl.readthedocs.io/en/master/inference/methods.html#mcmc) and play with different values.